objcio/articles/2015-01-09-natasha-murashev.md

 N: Yeah, I do have a list.
 A lot of it is just keeping healthy.
 Swift has been so exciting that I’ve just always been learning and pushing myself.
 But I'm hoping to get back to a normal sleep schedule soon.
 I’ve found that when you sleep enough, you actually get a lot more done, although it might feel counterintuitive at times.
 Another main thing is just to double down on learning.
 Swift has opened up a whole other world of things I wanna learn.
 I am missing definitely some pieces in my programming experience, so, I think I’ll be just focused on learning those pieces, and then figuring out how to best fit them in to write better code.

-*C: Do you have big ambitions for the long term, like on a five year scale?*
+*C: Do you have big ambitions for the long term?*

 N: I don’t like to think too long term because things change.
 It’s kind of like code.
 You have to rewrite everything.
-For me it’s more like being in a good state every day versus having a big goal.
+For me it’s more about being in a good state every day versus having a big goal.
 Every day when I wake up I wanna ask myself “Am I happy?”
 And I know things that make me happy, like learning, being healthy, and traveling.
 Those are the big three things that I try to center myself around.
 I feel that there's still a lot to gain for me by learning more, and then maybe in a year or so, I'll focus more on really building and releasing things.

 *C: Could you also see yourself doing something completely different than programming?*

 N: Probably not.
 I don’t know, maybe in ten years, who knows?
 But, no, I really enjoy it.
 I don’t know if I can find a field where I have infinite things to learn.
 I’ve been interested also in learning more hardware stuff but I think that’s going together with software.
-As long as I keep learning new things and keep challenging my mind, and like being a little bit outside my comfort zone, which is my favorite place to be and makes me happy, I’m happy to continue what I'm doing.
+As long as I keep learning new things and keep challenging my mind, and am a little bit outside my comfort zone, which is my favorite place to be and makes me happy, I’m happy to continue what I'm doing.

 *C: Did you have any mentors or people who really inspired you when learning iOS and Rails?*